andb00/automated-laser-data-collection/README.md

   capture 960 images.
 The fps used was 20.
 *The manual contains all the code syntax and functions for the software.

-              7. You can save your code and use it later.
-              8. After inputting your code, make sure to "compile", "download", and "Upload".
-              9. This will allow you to run the code.
-              10. After each run, make sure in the "STATUS" section that the "Postion" is at zero, or reset.
-              11. If you need to use another application or want to stop the access to the rotor device, click "Enable" and make sure the box is unchecked.